gbarber94/ConSciNet/README.md

-# Joint Parameter Discovery and Generative Modeling of Dynamic Systems
+# ConSciNet: Joint Parameter Discovery and Generative Modeling of Dynamic Systems

 Gregory Barber, Mulugeta A. Haile, and Tzikang Chen | 2021